Legal Options & Rights

-An injunction is a court order, which forbids an abuser from doing certain things (eg contacting you) or compels them to do things (eg to leave the home).
-The two most common types of injunctions used in domestic violence cases are:
+An injunction is a court order, which forbids an abuser from doing certain things, such as contacting you, or compels them to do things, such as leave the home.
+The two most common types of injunctions used in domestic abuse cases are:

-This type of order will prevent an abuser from harassing, intimidating or pestering you or any children who live with you (or who could be expected to live with you).
+This type of order will prevent an abuser from harassing, intimidating or pestering you or any children who live with you.
 The abuser does not have to have been physically abusive in order to obtain this type of order.

 This type of order will establish who has a right to stay in the home.
-An occupation order can order an abuser to move out of the home or to keep a certain distance from the home.
 In order to apply for this type of order, you will need to know if you or your abuser (or both of you) is legally entitled to occupy the property.

 Can I get an injunction in an emergency?

-It may be possible to make an application to the court immediately without informing your abuser if you are able to persuade the court you or your children are at risk of significant harm.
-This type of application is called an ex-parte application.
+It may be possible to make an application called an ex-parte application without informing your abuser, the court will need to be persuaded that you or your children are at risk of significant harm.
 If this type of order is granted, the court will still need to hear from both parties and a date for a full hearing will be set.

 Domestic Violence Injunctions Information Sheet: